-The speciality here is sustainable Alaskan pollock fish and chips.
+The specialty here is sustainable Alaskan pollock fish and chips.
 Beyond that, other solid picks include clam chowder, honey teriyaki salmon, and a cheesecake-filled waffle shaped like a fish.

 The menu at this outdoorsy-themed barbecue spot features smoked chicken wings, chili, and pulled pork sandwiches, as well as a few breakfast items (Denver scrambles on a ciabatta roll, pastries) for those with early flights.
 The full-service bar offers beer from Alaskan Brewing, plus wine and cocktails.
 Takeout is available in addition to dine-in service.

-In September, what was once a standard gastropub changed its menu and is now serving Congolese dishes such as Sambusa, Jolloff rice, and fried plantains.
-It’s all part of a menu created by general manager Yves Maganya, who is originally from the Democratic Republic of the Congo, and influenced by co-owner’s Rod O’Neal’s heritage.
+What was once a standard American gastropub changed its menu and started serving Congolese dishes such as sambusa, jolloff rice, and fried plantains.
+General manager Yves Maganya, who is originally from the Democratic Republic of the Congo, crafted the menu, influenced by co-owner’s Rod O’Neal’s heritage.
 The Port of Seattle billed it as the “first-ever menu of African foods in a U.S. airport,” and The Stranger’s Charles Mudede wrote about the significance of the development.
 Sit-down service is available.

-Situated at the intersection of Concourses A and B, next to the Delta Lounge, this spin-off of renowned Seattle vegetarian restaurant Cafe Flora serves up a strong selection of breakfast food — such as biscuits with mushroom gravy and vegan cinnamon rolls — plus other pastries, salads, and grain bowls with quinoa and falafel.
+Situated at the intersection of Concourses A and B, next to the Delta Lounge, this spin-off of renowned Seattle vegetarian restaurant Cafe Flora serves up a strong selection of breakfast food — like the brioche breakfast sandwich or fall forager scramble — plus pastries like its popular vegan cinnamon rolls.
+Floret has plenty of lunchtime options as well, like grain bowls, salads, and portobello mushroom french dip.
 Sit-down service is available.

 This kiosk from Kirkland’s macaron phenom offers flavors like honey lavender, raspberry chardonnay, and espresso fudge.
-They’ll be among some of the more delightful confections one will find at Sea-Tac, perfect for a grab-and-go snack.
+They’ll be among some of the more delightful confections one will find at Sea-Tac, perfect for a grab-and-go snack or last-minute gift.

-This moderately upscale restaurant is a welcome break from the chain fast-food options.
-Six burgers sport toppings like cheddar ale spread and hot Cheetos or banh mi fixings, while the excessive cheeseburger-inspired soup is heaped with fries and pickles.
+This somewhat upscale restaurant is a welcome break from the chain fast-food options at the airport.
+Six burgers sport toppings like cheddar ale spread and hot Cheetos or banh mi fixings, while the cheeseburger-inspired soup is heaped with fries and pickles.
 There are also breakfast sandwiches and other items for early travelers.
 Sit-down service is available.

 In addition to its namesake cheeses, this quintessential stop offers Beecher's famous mac ‘n’ cheese, hot breakfast items, and grilled sandwiches.
 Also of note: Caffe Vita espresso is featured on the menu, and there’s a small grab-and-go freezer stocked with fabulous Salt and Straw ice cream.

-This is one of the best places to eat in the airport for those with dietary restrictions, stocked as it is with plenty of gluten-free options.
+This is one of the best places to eat in the airport for those with dietary restrictions, stocked with plenty of gluten-free options.
 Salads include wasabi potato, Mediterranean quinoa, and Northwest couscous.

-This Seattle icon offers all-day service and the chain’s first ever breakfast menu.
-Those catching an early flight can choose from Hawaiian roll breakfast sandwiches, breakfast burritos, and loco mocos topped with sunny side eggs, available until 10:30 a.m.
+This Seattle icon offers all-day service and the chain’s first-ever breakfast menu.
+Those catching an early flight can choose from Hawaiian roll breakfast sandwiches, breakfast burritos, and loco moco topped with sunny-side up eggs, available until 10:30 a.m.
 Lunch and dinner menus feature the company’s usual selection of customizable poke bowls, and sit-down service is available.